nicklutsko/nicklutsko.github.io/_posts/2019-02-10-More-On-Arctic-Amplification.md

 <p>In a 2009 paper, <a href="https://journals.ametsoc.org/doi/pdf/10.1175/2009JCLI3053.1">Deser et al. </a> compared a control simulation with CAM3 $($an atmosphere-only model$)$ with a simulation in which sea-ice concentrations were set to those at the end of the 21st century.
 Nothing else was changed in this simulation, and SSTs at locations without sea-ice were set to the freezing temperature.
 The 21st century sea-ice concentrations came from a coupled model simulation run under the A1B scenario for the 21st century.</p>

-<p>This sea-ice change produced a strong warming over the Arctic Ocean and the surrounding continents, and Deser et al. calculated heat budgets to understand why this was happening.
-They found that over the Arctic ocean the air mainly warmed because of increased heat transfer from the ocean to the boundary layer, while over land the warming was mostly due to horizontal advection of warm air from over the ocean:</p>
+<p>This sea-ice change produced a strong warming over the Arctic Ocean and the surrounding continents and Deser et al. calculated heat budgets to understand why this was happening.
+They found that over the Arctic ocean the air mainly warmed because of increased heat transfer from the ocean to the boundary layer, while over land the warming was mostly due to horizontal advection of warm air from over the ocean $($"V + H Diff" is the change in the surface fluxes$)$:</p>

 <img src="http://nicklutsko.github.io/notes/images/Deser_budget.png" alt="Deser budget" style="position:absolute; left:200px; width:573px;height:564px;" class="center">
 <br /><br /><br /><br /><br /><br /><br /><br /><br /><br /><br /><br /><br /><br /><br /><br /><br /><br /><br /><br /><br /><br /><br /><br /><br /><br /><br /><br /><br /><br />

 <p>The strongest warming was in the winter months $($NDJF$)$, even though the largest sea-ice reductions were in the fall months $($September and October$)$.
-But the largest air-surface temperature contrasts are in the winter months, leading to the most warming.</p>
+Deser et al. argue that this is because the surface energy flux is strongest in winter, when the air-sea temperature difference is largest.</p>

 <p>Another paper demonstrating the importance of sea-ice is <a href="https://www.nature.com/articles/s41467-018-07954-9">Dai et al. $($2018$)$</a>.
 They managed to eliminate the Arctic amplification in a simulation with the CESM model with CO$_2$ increasing by 1%/year by keeping sea-ice fixed.</p>